AstruFlare/sudo-for-windows/README.md

 ## 3.Uninstall

-Use this command to stop the service:
+Use the following command to stop the service:

 ```powershell
 sc stop SudoService